Is Hauseit locally based in New York?

 What areas of New York do you cover?

-We’ve helped home sellers just like you save millions of dollars in commissions since we opened our doors and pioneered the Agent Assisted FSBO model in 2014.
-Sellers in NYC have access to our brand name REBNY RLS partner brokers.
-We also cover the Hudson Valley counties of Westchester, Bronx, Orange, Putnam, Queens, Dutchess, Ulster, Rockland and Sullivan through the Hudson Gateway MLS.
-Sellers in Nassau, Suffolk and Queens counties in Long Island are covered by our Long Island MLS partner brokers.
+We’ve helped home sellers in the greater New York metro area save millions of dollars in commissions since we opened our doors and pioneered the Agent Assisted FSBO model in 2014.
+We cover all five boroughs of New York City through the REBNY RLS.
+We cover the Hudson Valley counties of Westchester, Bronx, Orange, Putnam, Dutchess, Ulster, Rockland and Sullivan as well as the Long Island counties of Nassau, Suffolk and Queens through the OneKey MLS.

 Where will my home be listed?